Why you’ll love it

 A quintessential east coast farm gate experience is at Freycinet Marine Farm, where you can taste freshly shucked Pacific oysters and Tasmanian blue mussels, straight from the sea at the at Coles Bay.
-Take a tour of the farm (bookings essential) and make your choice from the day’s selection of mussels, oysters, Tasmanian rock lobster and tender, wild caught abalone.
+Or take a tour of the farm with Oyster Bay Tours (bookings essential).

 Melshell Oyster Shack is located at Yellow Sandbanks Road, Dolphin Sands.
 Enjoy a fantastic view of the Swan River as you slurp down a dozen.
 You can see the farm activity as Ian and the boys work in the background.
 Open daily: 10.00am – 4.00pm

 No food-lovers’ visit to the east coast is complete without a stop at Kate’s Berry Farm, where you can pick your own berries from November until May, and purchase preserves, dessert wines, berry ice creams and handmade chocolates all year round.
 Further north, at Scamander, you’ll find more fruit and farm-made jams, chutneys and sauces at Eureka Farm.